Installing ONLYOFFICE Workspace Community using additional script parameters

 bash workspace-install.sh -md "yourdomain.com"

-This will install all the ONLYOFFICE Workspace components including ONLYOFFICE Mail with the yourdomain.com domain name specified.
+This will install all the ONLYOFFICE Workspace Community components including ONLYOFFICE Mail with the yourdomain.com domain name specified.

 Your domain that will be used for maintaining correspondence must be valid and configured for this machine (i.e. it should have the appropriate A record in the DNS settings that points your domain name to the IP address of the machine where ONLYOFFICE Mail is installed).